simdjson/simdjson/doc/basics.md

 ondemand::document doc = parser.iterate(json); // position a pointer at the beginning of the JSON data
 ```

-Or by creating a padded string (for efficiency reasons, simdjson requires a string with
+Or by creating a padded string---for efficiency reasons, simdjson requires a string with a few
-SIMDJSON_PADDING bytes at the end) and calling `iterate()`:
+ bytes (`simdjson::SIMDJSON_PADDING`) at the end---and calling `iterate()`:

 ```c++
 ondemand::parser parser;